CMS-Enterprise/mint-app/README.md

 - `.storybook` contains configuration for [Storybook](https://storybook.js.org/), which can be used for viewing and designing React components in isolation.
 - `.vscode` contains settings and suggested extensions for developing in VS Code.
 - `cmd` contains Go CLI scripts for various utilities.
-- `config/tls` contains certificates that need to be trusted by the EASi backend.
+- `config/tls` contains certificates that need to be trusted by the MINT backend.
 - `cypress` contains end-to-end/functional tests using [Cypress][https://www.cypress.io/], as well as necessary configuration.
-- `docs` contains general documentation for the EASi application; the `docs/adr` subfolder contains records of architectural decisions, while `docs/operations` contains information on operational procedures such as deploying the application.
+- `docs` contains general documentation for the MINT application; the `docs/adr` subfolder contains records of architectural decisions, while `docs/operations` contains information on operational procedures such as deploying the application.
 - `migrations` contains SQL files that together define the database schema; these are deployed using [Flyway](https://flywaydb.org/).
 - `pkg` contains the Go source code for the application's backend.
 - `public` contains static assets for the frontend.